5 Steps in the Divorce Process

 Christine Diorio, Divorce Attorney, Estate Planning Attorney

-Christine Diorio is a former state prosecutor and public defendor, who is now a divorce attorney and estate planning attorney in Tampa, Florida.
+Christine Diorio is a former state prosecutor and public defender, who is now a divorce attorney and estate planning attorney in Tampa, Florida.
 With extensive courtroom experience and dozens of jury trials, Christine understands how to aggressively protect your legal rights and advocate for the best possible outcome for you and your family.
 Having personally gone through a divorce, Christine respects and understands the emotional journey, and focuses on keeping cases out of court and instead settling them via mediation.
 Her ultimate goal is to help her clients thrive after divorce.

 Listen to the Divorced Girl Smiling podcast View the DGS trusted divorce professionals!
 Divorced Girl Smiling is now offering a private, no-cost, one-on-one phone consult